faircloth-lab/phyluce/docs/tutorial_I.rst

 If you look at the alignments we currently have, you will notice that each alignment contains the locus name along with the taxon name.
 This is not what we want downstream, but it does enable us to ensure the correct data went into each alignment.
-So, we need to clean our alignments and we'll do this for the GBLOCKS_ trimmed alignments:
+So, we need to clean our alignments.
+For the remainder of this tutorial, we will work with the Gblocks_ trimmed alignments, so we will clean those alignments:

  .. code-block:: bash